-If children are being asked to learn online at home, for example because of the coronavirus pandemic, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2022).
+If children are being asked to learn online at home, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2022).

 Where children are remote learning and the DSL has identified a child to be vulnerable, on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that or young person.
 The communication plans can include remote contact, phone contact, door-step visits.
 Details of this plan and any contacts must be recorded.